ajithyaasaf/Cedoi-Connect-1/FIREBASE_SETUP.md

 If you don't have Firebase credentials yet, the application will automatically fall back to mock data, so you can continue development without interruption.

+**Important**: The app is currently configured to work without Firebase by default.
+The connection errors you might see in the browser console are normal when Firebase isn't configured - the app will still work with mock data.

+## Disabling Firebase Completely (For Development)

+If you want to use only mock data and avoid Firebase connection attempts:

+1. Don't set any Firebase environment variables
+2. The app will automatically use mock data only

+## Using Firebase Emulator (Advanced)

+If you want to test with Firebase emulator:

+1. Install Firebase CLI: `npm install -g firebase-tools`
+2. Set `VITE_USE_FIREBASE_EMULATOR=true` in your `.env` file
+3. Run `firebase emulators:start` to start the emulator
+4. Your app will connect to the local emulator instead of production Firebase

 ## Production Deployment

 For production: